jiange12/BayesianOptimization/README.md

 Bayesian Optimization Framework (Optuna + CSV-Defined Search Spaces)

-This repository provides a lightweight, fully generic Bayesian hyperparameter optimization framework built on Optuna.
+This repository provides a lightweight, generic framework for running Bayesian hyperparameter optimization using Optuna.
-It lets you:
+Its core idea is simple:

-Define your hyperparameter search space in a simple CSV file
+Define your hyperparameter search space in a CSV file

-Plug in any Python function (run_model) that returns a scalar loss
+Implement any black-box function (run_model) that returns a scalar loss

-Run Bayesian optimization (TPE sampler, optionally multivariate)
+Run optimization using a TPE sampler

-Automatically log all trials to CSV
+Automatically log all trials to CSV for reproducibility

-Use the included toy and PyTorch examples to get started quickly

-The design goal is to make hyperparameter tuning transparent, reproducible, and model-agnostic.

-Quick Start
+The system is model-agnostic and works with any Python code—machine learning or otherwise.

+Features

+CSV-based hyperparameter search space

+Optuna TPE optimization (supports multivariate mode)

+Automatic logging of all trials to history CSV files

+Plug-and-play black-box objective functions

+Example implementations included:

+Deterministic toy objective

+PyTorch regression model

+Installation

-1. Install dependencies
+Install required packages:

 pip install optuna torch numpy pandas

-2. Define your search space (CSV)

-Create a file such as param_space.csv:
+If you’re not using the PyTorch example, you may omit torch.

+Defining the Search Space

+Hyperparameters are defined in a semicolon-separated CSV file.
+Example (param_space.csv):

 name;type;low;high;log;choices;default
 lr;float;1e-5;1e-2;True;;